Why This Kolaveri Di

-"Why This Kolaveri Di" is a song from the soundtrack of the 2012 Tamil psychological thriller film 3, starring Dhanush and Shruthi Hassan.
-The song is written and sung by Dhanush, and composed by Anirudh Ravichander.
+"Why This Kolaveri Di" is a song composed by Anirudh Ravichander with written and sung by Dhanush, from the soundtrack album for the 2012 Indian film 3.
+The song marked Anirudh's debut in the Indian music industry.

-The song was officially released on 16 November 2011 and instantly became popular on social networking sites for its quirky "Tanglish" (portmanteau word of Tamil and English) lyrics.
-(Note: Most of the song is in broken English with the words following Tamil grammar such as “eyes-u, eyes-u, meet-u, meet-u” and “distance-la moonu moonu”.)
-Soon, the song became the most searched YouTube video in India and an internet phenomenon across Asia.
-Within a few weeks, YouTube honoured the video with a '"Recently Most Popular" Gold Medal award and "Trending" silver medal award for receiving many hits in a short time.
-Following its huge success and nationwide popularity, Dhanush, the singer of the original track, was invited by then-Prime Minister Manmohan Singh as a "Guest of Honour".
+Released on 16 November 2011, the song quickly became popular on social media due to its quirky “Tanglish" lyrics.
+(Note: Most of the song is in broken English with the words following Tamil grammar such as “eyes-u, eyes-u, meet-u, meet-u” and “distance-la moon-u moon-u”.)
+Soon, it became the most searched YouTube video in India at the time and an internet phenomenon across Asia.
+Within a few weeks, YouTube honoured the video with a '"Recently Most Popular" gold medal award and "Trending" silver medal award for receiving many views in a short time.
+Following the song’s huge success and nationwide popularity, Dhanush, the singer, was invited by then-Prime Minister of India Manmohan Singh as a "Guest of Honour".

 Creation

 According to composer Anirudh Ravichander, the film's director Aishwarya R. Dhanush wanted a light-hearted song about love failure.
-Ravichander quickly composed the tune in about 10 minutes.
+Anirudh quickly composed the tune in about 10 minutes.
 Dhanush then began working on the lyrics, which he completed in about 20 minutes of brainstorming.
 The first line he sang was "Why This Kolaveri?" which means "Why do you have this murderous rage against me girl?"
 The question, however, is not intended seriously.

 In a party to The Times of India, Dhanush said: "When I was writing down the lyrics, I kept in mind all the English words that are used in the Tamil vocabulary.
 Words like I, you, me, how, why, cow.
 I just framed them into sentences and thats how I came up with the song."
 Dhanush sang the song in broken English, as a Tamil person might if his knowledge of English was limited.
 The song is also called a 'Soup' song, where 'Soup' (as in 'crying in [same]') is a colloquial Tamil word which refers to young men experiencing heartbreak.

 The song was recorded at A. R. Rahman's AM Studios in Chennai.
 The Sound Engineer for this song is Siva Kumar S (Chief Audio Engineer), Panchathan Record Inn and AM Studios.
 The song was officially released after it was known to become popular after an accidental release on to the internet.